acoustep/slim-twig-eloquent/README.md

 ## In development

-This branch is very much in early development.
-If you're looking for something more stable please switch to the master branch.
+This repo is very much in development.
+If you're coming from my [original blog post](http://fullstackstanley.com/read/using-eloquent-twig-and-slim-php) back in 2013 please download the 1.0 tagged release.

 ## Installation